 Introduction to Workplace Investigation Interviewing Techniques

-Part V — Admonitions: Getting It All Out There in the Most Effective Way
+Part V — It’s All in the Details

 Although an investigative interview is less formal than a deposition or interrogation, it is important to remember that we are still on a fact-finding mission despite the interview’s more conversational nature.
 Details such as identifiers, dates, times and places are not always important in our daily exchanges with others.
 In workplace investigations, however, such details are often critical.
 Practice being an active listener by looking for opportunities where you can use the following questions to help a witness clarify or provide additional details about their statements.